Hanaa-Kamel/Fitness-Tracker/README.md

 Angular Fitness Tracker App

-It features users sign up where we specify e-mail , password and our birthdatd feature by a data picker to the terms and conditions , and then we can log in and start exercises we choose from a set of exercises that's actually fetched from the server we can cancle if we want and of course view all the past exercises and we can even felter and sort these .
+It features users sign up where we specify e-mail , password and our birthdate feature by a date picker to the terms and conditions , and then we can log in and start exercises we choose from a set of exercises that's actually fetched from the server we can cancle if we want and of course view all the past exercises and we can even felter and sort these .

 Behind the scenes I'm using :